microsoft/FluidFramework/packages/dds/tree/docs/main/undo.md

 Conceptually, an undo edit starts as a very abstract and succinct intention:
 "Undo changes from prior change _\<revision-tag\>_".
-It ultimately needs to be converted into a concrete description of how the undo changes the current state of the document (e.g., "delete the node at this path").
+It ultimately needs to be converted into a concrete description of how the undo changes the current state of the document (e.g., "remove the node at this path").
 The application (typically through Forest) is able to process this concrete form, represented as a delta.

 One key design question is: